The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Abstract

 \section{Abstract}

 We probe the dusty environment of the archetypical type-1 AGN in NGC 4151 with comprehensive IR reverberation mapping over several decades, in J ($\sim1.22~\mu$m), H ($\sim1.63~\mu$m), K ($\sim2.19~\mu$m), L ($\sim3.45~\mu$m) and N-band ($\sim10.6~\mu m$), plus multiple measurements at 20--40~$\mu$m.
-At 1--4~$\mu$m, the hot dust reverberation signals come from two distinct dust populations at separate radii ($\sim$40 light days and $\sim$90 light days), with temperatures of $\sim$1500--2500 K and $\sim$900--1000 K, consistent with the expected properties of sublimating graphite and silicate dust grains.
-The torus inner edge defined by the hottest dust remains at roughly the same radius independent of the AGN optical luminosity over $\sim$ 25 years.
+At 1--4~$\mu$m, the hot dust reverberation signals come from two distinct dust populations at separate radii ($\sim$0.033 pc and $\sim$0.076 pc), with temperatures of $\sim$1500--2500 K and $\sim$900--1000 K, consistent with the expected properties of sublimating graphite and silicate dust grains. { The domination of the torus infrared output by carbon and silicate grains near their sublimation temperatures and radii may account for the general similarity of AGN near-IR spectral energy distributions.} The torus inner edge defined by the hottest dust remains at roughly the same radius independent of the AGN optical luminosity over $\sim$ 25 years.
 The emission by hot dust warmed directly by the optical/UV AGN output has increased gradually by $\sim$ 4\%/year, indicating a possibly growing torus.
 A third dust component at $\sim$ 700 K does not seem to participate directly in the IR reverberation behavior and its emission may originate deep in the circumnuclear torus.
-We find a reverberation signal at $\sim10~\mu m$ with an inferred radius for the warm dust of $\sim$2.6 pc.
+We find a reverberation signal at $\sim10~\mu m$ with an inferred radius for the warm dust of $\sim$2.2--3.1 pc.
 The lack of variability at 20--40~$\mu$m indicates the far-IR emission comes from even more extended regions.
 The torus properties revealed by dust reverberation analysis are inconsistent with predictions from pure clumpy torus models.
-Instead, the NGC 4151 torus appears to be flared, allowing direct dust heating by the nucleus over radial distances of $\sim$0.03 to $\gtrsim$3 pc.
-We integrate our results with previous work for a complete picture of the AGN dusty environment.
+Instead, the longer wavelength emission possibly originates in a flared torus { or the polar wind}.

 \keywords{galaxies:active --- galaxies:Seyfert --- quasars:general --- infrared:galaxies --- dust, extinction}